Robbbo-T/GAIA-Platforms/README.md

 For detailed specifications, please visit [CD-COATFI-AERODCP.md](./CD-COATFI-AERODCP.md).

-Use a similar concise template for GAIA-greentech and GAIA-space.
+Use a similar concise template for GAIA-GREENTECH and GAIA-SPACE.

 ⸻